AntonioMrtz/SpotifyElectron/docs/frontend/SETUP.md

 ## ▶ Select Music Player depending on Song Architecture backend ( optional )

 You can select a custom music player dependending if the song architecture is managed by streaming or encoded base64 bytes.
-By default streaming service is selected.
+By default file architecture service is selected.

 ### 1. Enter frontend global configuration file